okeeffed/developer-notes/manual/SQL/SQL-Tuning.md

 ## Keep queries as simple as possible

-### When you use the `OR` operator in your query, it’s likely that you’re not using an index.
+### When you use the `OR` operator in your query, it’s likely that you’re not using an index

 Remember that an index is a data structure that improves the speed of the data retrieval in your database table, but it comes at a cost: there will be additional writes, and additional storage space is needed to maintain the index data structure.
 Indexes are used to quickly locate or look up data without having to search every row in a database every time the database table is accessed.
 Indexes can be created by using one or more columns in a database table.